aasensio/hazel2/docs/output.rst

     f = h5py.File('output.h5', 'r')
     T = f['ph1']['T']

-The shape of the output is (n_pixel,nz) for each specific parameter of a photospheric model and (n_pixel,1) for each parameter of the remaining model atmospheres.
+The shape of the output is (n_pixel,n_cycles,nz) for each specific parameter of a photospheric model and (n_pixel,n_cycles,1) for each parameter of the remaining model atmospheres.

 FITS files
 ^^^^^^^^^^